DependingOnMood/Replicated-Concurrency-Control-and-Recovery/README.md

 Replicated Concurrency Control and Recovery

-Please run action class for running the project.
+Please run Manager class for running the project.